 As you’ve seen, the field of guitar tuner software is pretty vast.
 There’s no real perfect choice, rather, it depends on what you need as a musician.

-For example, if you want precision then go for the Guitar Tuna or Pano app for Android, or the Cadenza for iOS – they’re all are extremely accurate and won’t disappoint.
+For example, if you want precision then the Guitar Tuna or Pano app for Android, or the Cadenza for iOS are probably your best tuner app – they’re all are extremely accurate and won’t disappoint.